-From being given the diagnosis of cancer, to navigating all the information about the specific type and stage, understanding the treatment plan, and going through the various phases of treatment, a great deal of anxiety is typically experienced.
+From being given the diagnosis of cancer, to navigating all the information about the specific type and stage, understanding the treatment plan, and going through the various phases of treatment, a great deal of anxiety can be experienced.
 There is likely to be different kinds of physical discomfort to be managed throughout the treatment process.
 It’s important to be caring for the physical, emotional, and spiritual needs and to be aware of how they are affecting each other as one moves through cancer treatment.

 With cancer treatment, hot flashes are a common side effect.
 This is often due to the sudden hormonal change of forced menopause for a woman or from the medication itself.
 Acupuncture and Chinese herbs are very effective at creating a better balance of body temperature.